 Chow Down at Some of the City's Top Restaurants

 Gourmet dining definitely has its place in Pacific Heights, one of the few neighborhoods in San Francisco where dressing up for dinner feels somewhat appropriate.
-Restaurants run the gamut from Fillmore Street's landmark Elite Café — a New Orleans-inspired eatery sporting classic mahogany booths and Art Deco stylings — to Out the Door, the casual off-shoot of SF's beloved Slanted Door, serving up Vietnamese street food (think Dungeness crab with cellophane noodles) in an industrial chic setting.
-Other favorites include the Michelin-starred Italian eatery, SPQR, cozy French-inspired bistro Curbside Café, and brunch hot-spot Ella's.
+Restaurants run the gamut from Fillmore Street's Michelin-starred Italian-inspired eatery SPQR to Out the Door, the casual off-shoot of SF's beloved Slanted Door, which serves up Vietnamese street food (think Dungeness crab with cellophane noodles) in an industrial chic setting.
+Other favorites include the cozy French-inspired bistro Curbside Café and brunch hot-spot Ella's.
 From Neapolitan-inspired inspired pizza to innovative sushi offerings, you'll find plenty here to satisfy your appetite.

 Go Bar Hopping